What is Outcome-Based Banking?

 To do this, we have more than 50,000 connections to over 16,000 banks, credit unions, and fintech companies.
 Our patented aggregation technology has backup connections on standby to reroute deficient connections, minimizing outages and increasing aggregation success.

 When it comes to privacy, we follow the European Union’s General Data Protection Regulation (“GDPR”) protocols.
 This means we do not actively collect or otherwise process special categories of personal data as identified in the EU General Data Protection Regulation (“GDPR”) including data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, or genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
-We do not actively collect or otherwise process personal data relating to criminal convictions and offences.
+We do not actively collect or otherwise process personal data relating to criminal convictions and offenses.
 We do not collect data on minors.

 MX takes security measures seriously.
 We focus on five key areas: